Sirephyna/Sirephyna/README.md

-★ﾉ Most information I have is on my main account, feel free to check it out ! >-<

-( I realized I didn't want to decorate this account so yeah . . . )
+★ﾉ Using this account again ♡